gneu77/rx-signals/README.md

 What does _rx-signals_ mean anyway?
 Well the _rx_ stands for reactive extensions, so it's the same _rx_ as in _RxJs_.
 The term _signals_ is lent from the world of functional reactive programming (FRP), that knows two types of signals.
-The first type are _Events_ being a signal a values occurring at discrete points of time.
+The first type are _Events_ being a signal of values occurring at discrete points of time.
 The second type of _signals_ are _Behaviors_ that represent values that vary over time in response to _Events_.

 In RP (Reactive Programming), we can defined _Events_ and _Behaviors_ as follows:<a name="rp-signals-definition"></a>